 And now you’re done!
 Get more done in less time using a process like this one.

-What kind of Schedule and Activity Management plan do you use for your family?
+What ways do you plan your month for your family?
 How will you regain and maintain control of your time and schedule?